200

 Table 6 Mean worth parameters πi for each tax revenue category in each terminal node of the pruned regression trunk.

-Table 7 OLS estimated coefficients with interaction effects
+Table 7 OLS estimated coefficients with interaction effects.

-Figure 3 Mean worth parameters πi conditioned to the share of agricultural sector to GDP.
+Fig. 3 Mean worth parameters πi conditioned to the share of agricultural sector to GDP.

-Notes: The worth parameters are computed for R1,,R6 by fixing all covariates (except for the share of the agricultural sector) to the average level of the group.
-The order of graphs within the figure follows the trunk in Figure 1: R2 top left, R3 top right, R4 center left, R5 center right, R6 bottom left, R1 bottom right.
+NOTE: The worth parameters are computed for R1,,R6 by fixing all covariates (except for the share of the agricultural sector) to the average level of the group.
+The order of graphs within the figure follows the trunk in : R2 top left, R3 top right, R4 center left, R5 center right, R6 bottom left, R1 bottom right.
 The x-axis shows simulated values of the covariate agricultural share within the standardized range [0,1].
 Finally, for each plot, the mean values of the covariates resulting from the splitting procedure of the regression trunk are reported.
 For the sake of clarity, the mean values of all the other country-specific covariates are not reported.

-Figure 3 Mean worth parameters πi conditioned to the share of agricultural sector to GDP.Notes: The worth parameters are computed for R1,…,R6 by fixing all covariates (except for the share of the agricultural sector) to the average level of the group.
+Fig. 3 Mean worth parameters πi conditioned to the share of agricultural sector to GDP.NOTE: The worth parameters are computed for R1,…,R6 by fixing all covariates (except for the share of the agricultural sector) to the average level of the group.
 The order of graphs within the figure follows the trunk in Figure 1: R2 top left, R3 top right, R4 center left, R5 center right, R6 bottom left, R1 bottom right.
 The x-axis shows simulated values of the covariate agricultural share within the standardized range [0,1].
 Finally, for each plot, the mean values of the covariates resulting from the splitting procedure of the regression trunk are reported.
 For the sake of clarity, the mean values of all the other country-specific covariates are not reported.

-Figure 4 Output of BTtree.
+Fig. 4 Output of BTtree.

-Notes: H is the number of countries, I = taxes on income, S = social security contributions, P = taxes on property, and G = taxes on goods and services.
+NOTE: H is the number of countries, I = taxes on income, S = social security contributions, P = taxes on property, and G = taxes on goods and services.
 The plot shows the estimated worth parameters in both terminal nodes.

 Supplemental material